jbogdani/BraDyCMS/docs/cfg.md

 #### Site timezone
 Please enter a valid timezone for the web site.
 A full list of valid timezones can be found at [http://php.net/manual/en/timezones.php](http://php.net/manual/en/timezones.php)
-#### Site path relative to the main domain
-If your site is not located in the root directory of the domain enter here the relative path to the installation folder, preceded by single slash (`/`), eg. `/new_site`.

-    This will change the RewriteBase directive of the main .htaccess

 #### Enable www third level
 By default BraDyCMS will redirect all third level domains (www.\*) to the main